kaixinguor/CarND-Behavioral-Cloning-P3/writeup_report.md

 I use sample images to train the model.

 Training with my own data can achieve similar behavior and keep the car stay on the track too.
-But the trajecotory does not look very smooth.
+But the trajectory does not look very smooth.
 I guess the reason is I'm a terrible driver...

 Images from the left and the right camera are also added for learning recovering.
 A correction steering angle is added (0.2 for left camera images and -0.2 for right angle images).

 I flip every image (line 127 - 128) to augment data.
-So that I have more image for training, and the distribution of data for left and right turn is balanced.
+So that I have more images for training, and the distribution of data for left and right turn is balanced.

 ![alt text][image2]

 The distribution of steering angle in the data is like this, where zero angle images are dominant.
 ![alt text][image4]

-So I removed randomly 80% of the images with zero angle, to let the distribution more balanced, like this
+So I removed randomly 80% of the images with zero angle, to let the distribution be more balanced, like this
 ![alt text][image5]

-But unfortunately, I did not observe much improve in the performance.
+But I did not observe improvement in the performance.

 ####3.
 Creation of the Training Set & Training Process

 I random shuffled the data set and put 20% of the data into a validation set, in order to get an idea about whether the model is over or under fitting. .
 For splitting the data I use `sklearn.model_selection.train_test_split` in line 219 in `./model.py`.

 The model uses an adam optimizer, so that the learning rate is adapted automatically during training. (`./model.py` line 229-230).
 The training process optimizes mean square error between network output and ground truth steering angle.

 Finally 21822 images are used in the training, and 5460 images are used in the validation.

 I used 20 epochs.
-The following figure shows that the training error does not decrease after 17~18 epochs.
+The following figure shows that the training error does not decrease after around 16 epochs.

 ![alt text][image3]